Research on the effectiveness of aromatherapy — the therapeutic use of essential oils extracted from plants — is limited.

 Smaller studies suggest that aromatherapy with lavender oil may help:

-- Reduce pain for children undergoing tonsillectomy
+- Reduce pain for people with kidney stones

 Essential oils used in aromatherapy are typically extracted from various parts of plants and then distilled.
 The highly concentrated oils may be inhaled directly or indirectly or applied to the skin through massage, lotions or bath salts.
+Some essential oil manufacturers have oils that can be taken internally, but research on the safety and efficacy of this method is extremely limited.

 Aromatherapy is thought to work by stimulating smell receptors in the nose, which then send messages through the nervous system to the limbic system — the part of the brain that controls emotions.